BIGJRA/BIGJRA.github.io/rejuv.md

 Grab *TM112 Smart Strike* as well as Shadow Amaura!
 Use the teleporter to get out.

-## Do the Dive (Terajuma) - DDiveT2
+## Do the Dive (Terajuma)

-Next, we’re gonna explore some of Terajuma Island.
+Next, we're gonna explore some of Terajuma Island.
 First, fly to Teila Resort, and enter Aquamarine Cave.
 Make your way to the Aquamarine Chamber.
 Dive down in this area.
-We’re going to need to activate a few panels in this area by floating over them, so follow this sequence:
+We're going to need to activate a few panels in this area by floating over them, so follow this sequence:

 -   Step on the 1st panel immediately above the dive spot.